yangyueguang/agno/README.md

     tools=[lambda x: 'hello'],
     show_tool_calls=True,
     markdown=True)
-# Comment out after the knowledge base is loaded
 if agent.knowledge is not None:
     agent.knowledge.load()
 agent.print_response("How do I make chicken and galangal in coconut milk soup", stream=True)